psa-jforestier/palmeteo/README.md

 - a **RTL-SDR USB dongle** (I use the one from https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/)
 - a set of **weather sensors**.
 I use La Crosse TX29-IT (temperature), TX35-IT (temperature + humidity), TX34-IT (rainmeter)
 - An **optional external web server with PHP and MySQL**, to store data remotlyy and eventually use a cloud-based software to view data
+- The Pi is protected by an **internet router** to not expose it to the internet

 **Software stack**